-Another valuable card benefit is the Bonvoy Brilliant’s up to $300 in statement credits at participating Marriott hotels.
+Another valuable card benefit is the Bonvoy Brilliant’s up to $300 in statement credits at hotels participating in the Marriott Bonvoy program.
 This credit even applies to room rates and can apply to meals from the hotel restaurant that are charged to your room.
 In addition to the annual Marriott statement credit of up to $300, you’ll also get an annual free night (at participating Marriott hotels worth up to 50,000 points) after you renew your card.

 On top of those perks, cardholders get complimentary Gold elite status and up to $100 in property credits when you book direct using a special rate for a two-night minimum stay at Ritz-Carlton or St. Regis hotels.
 Check out this guide for an in-depth look at the rest of the Marriott Bonvoy Brilliant Amex benefits.

 The card comes with a $450 annual fee (see rates and fees).
 But as you can see, if you stay at a Marriott hotel at least once a year, this card is worth it for the annual free night and annual statement credit of up to $300.
 If you use the free night at an otherwise expensive hotel and add in the value you’ll get from the annual statement credit, the annual fee is absolutely worth it.

 Hilton Honors American Express Aspire Card

 The Hilton Aspire card has a bonus of 150,000 Hilton points after you spend $4,000 on eligible purchases within the first three months of card membership.